 Andrew is currently acting for a Yemeni contractor in a USD 60m ICC arbitration in respect of the construction of an oil pipeline.
-He is also currently instructed for a JV partner in an ICC arbitration respect of a major road project in Oman.

 Andrew is an accredited mediator.
 He has been a mediator since 2007 and mediates commercial and construction disputes.

 Andrew is a mediation panel member of Mediation for Construction (M4C).
 He also has wide experience as a party representative in mediation.

 Andrew’s construction cases often involve professional negligence claims against engineers, surveyors, architects and project managers, including in adjudication.
 He has also advised in respect of valuers’ negligence in property purchases.
 Andrew recently represented the project manager in a high profile claim arising out of the near destruction by fire of a landmark listed building during the course of a major construction project.

 Andrew has dealt with technical and construction disputes for over 20 years.
 He is currently acting for a water undertaker defending a substantial subrogated claim by insurers in respect of the partial demolition and rebuilding of a property.
 The allegation is that the subsidence resulted from the washing away of fines and was caused by escape of water from pipes vested in the undertaker.